 One thing to think about is why you're so hungry when you sit down to eat.
 Waiting until you're really hungry to eat something may cause you to overeat.
 You might want to try eating small meals and snacks throughout the day to prevent this from happening.

-For more tips on eating well while working hard, with or without peanut butter, check out No time to cook in the Related Q&As below.
+For more tips on eating well while working hard, with or without peanut butter, check out the Go Ask Alice!
+Nutrition and Physical Activity archives.